SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-Problem-05.md

 15
 [/input]
 [output]
-You bought all the series and left with 51.50$ [/output]
+You bought all the series and have 51.50$ left.
+[/output]
 [/test]
 [/tests]